bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Take a guess at what happens, when more powder, in a rocket, all burns at the same time?"

 Adrex didn't have to guess.
-He saw what happened the other night, and had felt the effect around him, as the rocket had started flying, and blew up, sending all it's colors flying around his curled up tail.
+He saw what happened the other night, and had felt the effect around him, as the rocket had started flying, and blew up, sending all its colors flying around his curled up tail.

 Victoria looked slightly confused though.
 "Then it will come out faster, and with a bigger nozzle push the rocket up, right?"